 Soft cheeses, such as feta, Brie and Camembert; blue-veined cheese; and unpasteurized cheese

 Other then compensation for being ill, what other types of loss can I claim for?

 Food poisoning can often incur secondary losses, known as Special Damages.
 MG Legal’s expert personal injury solicitors will ensure that your claim is dealt with comprehensively so you are not out of pocket at the end of the case.
 See a full overview of general and special damages, here.

 • Medical Expenses

 • Care and Assistance Costs (including family or friends looking after your

 • Mileage for Travel

-If you are unsure about any potential loss, speak to your specialist solicitor and they will advise on what evidence you will need to help recover the loss.
+If you are unsure about any potential loss, speak to one of our specialist solicitors and they will advise on what evidence you will need to help recover the loss.
 If in doubt, hold on to any paperwork, receipts, emails, diaries or invoices and then provide these to our offices and we will endeavour to recover the full value of your loss.

-Subject to the Limitation Act 1980, if you have suffered personal injury as a result of food or drink related illness, you have three years to pursue a claim for compensation.
+Subject to the Limitation Act 1980, if you have suffered food poisoning, then this is classed as a form of personal injury, and you have three years to pursue a claim for compensation.
 There are exceptions, for those under 18 years old at time of the injury, in that minors have three years from their 18th birthday within which to make a personal injury claim.
 Time limits may differ if you are acting on behalf of someone with limited mental capacity, if you are acting as guardian or subject a lasting power of attorney.
 If you have any questions or queries, then please do not hesitate to contact one of MG Legal’s personal injury experts, here.